loftuxab/alfresco-community-loftux/projects/installer/tomcat/README_osx.txt

 - Browse to http://www.alfresco.org/downloads
 - Download the "Alfresco Linux Tomcat Bundle" option
-- Create a directory in your home named 'alfresco'
+- Create a directory in '/opt' named 'alfresco'
-- Uncompress alfresco-tomcat-xxxxxx.tar.gz in the '~/alfresco' directory
+- Tar uncompress alfresco-tomcat-xxxxxx.tar.gz in the '/opt/alfresco' directory

 Set Paths
 ---------

-Edit 'paths_tc.sh' and set the variables to the locations where MySQL, Java and Tomcat are installed.
+Edit 'alfresco.sh' and check the variables are to the location where Tomcat is installed:
+- For the JBoss bundle, this will be '/opt/alfresco/tomcat'

 Create Database
 ---------------

-Navigate to the 'C:\alfresco' folder and run 'db_setup.sh' if you did a new install of MySQL above.
+Navigate to the '/opt/alfresco' folder and run the 'db_setup.sql' script in
+MySQL: 'mysql -u root -p <db_setup.sql'.

 This creates a MySQL database named 'alfresco' with a user account and password of 'alfresco'.